You’ve got questions, I’ve got answers.

 The writing process is different for everyone, so you have to find the one that works for you.

 I also sketch a lot.
 I love to draw trees.

 Do you visit schools?

 Indeed, I do!
 Most of my visits are geared toward elementary and middle schools.
-Please contact me for information on fees.
+Please contact The Author Village for information.

 What advice do you have for young writers?

 Keep writing.
 Keep reading.
 Stay true to you.